-As we all adapt to the ‘new normal’ ways of working, at Blue Rock we continue to promote advice that businesses should maintain or strengthen their cyber security policies during this time as an ongoing priority to best protect their sensitive data.
+At Blue Rock we continue to promote advice that businesses should maintain or strengthen their cyber security policies as an ongoing priority to best protect their sensitive data.

 Like other forms of cyber-crime, Ransomware poses a more dangerous threat to businesses which aren’t sufficiently equipped with the awareness, know-how and tools to defend themselves.
 That is why in today’s blog we are happy to tell you more about ransomware and give some advice on how your business can avoid its harmful effects.